AdobeDocs/experience-manager-65.it-IT/help/forms/using/right-left-languages.md

 ---
-title: Lingue da destra a sinistra nei moduli di HTML5
+title: Lingue da destra a sinistra nei moduli HTML5
 seo-title: Right-to-left languages in HTML5 forms
-description: I moduli di HTML5 possono essere visualizzati o compilati in lingue da destra a sinistra, ad esempio l’ebraico.
+description: I moduli di HTML5 possono essere visualizzati o compilati in lingue da destra a sinistra, ad esempio in ebraico.
 seo-description: HTML5 forms can be displayed or filled in right-to-left languages, such as Hebrew.
 uuid: 37639671-3207-49aa-b110-8e39fd648449
 content-type: reference